ClimbsRocks/ensembler/README.md

 # ensembler
-> automatically ensemble machine learning predictions together
+> automatically ensemble machine learning predictions together If you already have a bunch of classifiers trained, ensembler will go through and find the best way of ensembling them together.

-## NOTE: Right now this repo is under active development as of October 2015.
-Only the APIs section is accurate.
-The rest will be written over time.
-Currently, it only averages together the results of different predictors.
+## NOTE: Right now this repo is designed to work with machineJS.

-If you already have a bunch of classifiers trained, ensembler will go through and find the best way of ensembling them together.
+There's no reason it couldn't handle automatic ensembling of predictions from other sources.
+If somebody wants to make those modifications, that would be a wonderful PR!

 ### What does ensembling mean?
 Ensembling, sometimes referred to as SYNONYMS_HERE, probably means exactly what you think it does: taking many different machine learning algorithms, and putting them together into one super predictor.